scarothers/truth-trailers/american-hustle.md

 and more than a dozen others were convicted.

 2:11 	Many scenes were invented for dramatic effect.
 This is one of them.

-Weinberg earned $150,000 for his work on ABSCAM.